rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## In pictures: Day of significance as new Pope is elected
+## In Pictures: A day of emotion and joy in Rome

 date: 2025-05-08, from: RTÉ News

-Cardinal Robert Prevost has been elected in a surprise choice to be the new leader of the Catholic Church, taking the name Leo XIV, becoming the first US pontiff.
+Cardinal Robert Prevost, a surprise choice, is the new leader of the Catholic Church.
+Leo XIV is the first US pontiff.

 <br>